 The rebirth of telemark skiing started in the 1970’s over in the US of A but it has seen a huge rebirth in more recent years – it’s great fun, it’s challenging, it’s smile inducing and it’ll change your view of skiing.
 Free the heel!

 So if you feel ready to change your style, learn to drop the knee and use modern equipment but the original style of downhill skiing then come give it a go with us.

 Telemark Lessons Meribel, Courchevel, La Tania and across the 3 Valleys

-Please note that our peak period prices apply during the main school holidays over New Year and February Half Term.
+Please note that our peak period prices apply during the main school holidays over Christmas, New Year, February Half Term and Easter.

 These prices are based on up to 3 people in the lesson.
 If you do wish to add more into the group then there is a supplement of €20 per person.